Designer Zac Posen Refuses To Dress Melania And Ivanka Trump And Here’s Why

 — Z100 Hitz FM (@hitzfmPH) March 13, 2017

 According to Zac Posen, Melania and Ivanka (as well as the rest of the Trump clan) are out of luck if they’re craving Posen designs for their political forays largely due to the POTUS and his position on issues that the designer calls “close to [his] heart.”
 Some of the issues cited by Zac Posen are issues that have also spawned massive protests, marches and even violence in the wake of Trump’s unexpected November presidential victory.
-Issues such as immigration, LGBTQ rights and women’s rights, to name a few.
+Issues such as immigration, LGBTQ rights, and women’s rights, to name a few.

 “There are issues that are being questioned that are fundamentally upsetting to me — deeply: LGBT rights, immigration, funding for the arts, Planned Parenthood and women’s rights.
 These are just issues that are very close to my heart, and I use my own private voice and funds to fight them and in support of them.
 I think it’s important to use your voice.
 I think that every brand and person has a right to be vocal.”